steadylearner/cargo-publish-example/README.md

 };

 public_struct!(
-    pub struct MessageBase {
+    // pub is required before 'struct' when you use public_struct! pub struct MessageBase {
         pub text: String
+        // text: String // pub is optional in fields.
     }
 );

-MessageBase!(); // You have to call it to use.
+MessageBase!(); // You have to call it to use the struct.

 fn main() {
-     // You have to call it to use. let message = MessageBase {
+    let message = MessageBase {
         text: "First Message".into(),
     };